 What exactly is Coenzyme Q10?

-Co-enzyme Q10 is a naturally produced enzyme, acting similar to Vitamin E and one of the most fundamental antioxidants.
+Co-enzyme Q10 is a naturally produced enzyme and anti-oxidant, acting similar to Vitamin E and one of the most fundamental antioxidants.
 It is found in every human cell and in all living organisms by the name of “ubiquinone”.

 Studies have found that orally supplementing the body's supply of Co-enzyme Q10 can offer numerous health benefits for heart health, eliminating migraine headaches, easing the suffering from cancer treatments, lowering blood pressure and many more.
 Yet sceptics question the value of taking Co-enzyme Q10 in pill form.
 They contend that it loses its potency while traveling through the digestive tract.